patriciomartinns/patriciomartinns/README.md

 - **Vue.js**: Creating dynamic and responsive user interfaces.
 - **Docker**: Containers and application orchestration.

-## Featured Projects

-- **filament-ptbr-form-fields**: Contribution to the translation of Filament form fields to Brazilian Portuguese.

 ## How to Contact Me

 - **Email**: contato@patriciomartins.com.br